dotnet/csharpstandard/standard/classes.md

 ## 15.13 Finalizers

-> *Note*: In an earlier version of this standard, what is now referred to as a “finalizer” was called a “destructor”.
+> *Note*: In an earlier version of this specification, what is now referred to as a “finalizer” was called a “destructor”.
 Experience has shown that the term “destructor” caused confusion and often resulted to incorrect expectations, especially to programmers knowing C++.
 In C++, a destructor is called in a determinate manner, whereas, in C#, a finalizer is not.
 To get determinate behavior from C#, one should use `Dispose`. *end note*

 A ***finalizer*** is a member that implements the actions required to finalize an instance of a class.
 A finalizer is declared using a *finalizer_declaration*: